hatemr/Automatic-Writing-Editor/README.md

 ## Progress
 * __9/25/19__: learned about tf-idf approaches.
 Notes here: [TFIDF.md](notes/TFIDF.md).
   * tf-idf is a method for embedding documents.
 I could feed in the document embeddings as features to predict the essay scores.
 This seems straightforward.
 Where is a tf-idf implementation?
 How do I pre-process the text to feed in in the right form?
+* __9/26/19__: Pre-processed and vectorized essays `where essay_set=1` using tf-idf in `sklearn`.
+Need to lower the dimensionality because the number of samples is too low.
+Looks like SVD might help for dimensionality reduction.
+Look up latent semantic indexing.
+Obviously, PCA is one way to reduce dimensions.

 # Datasets
 1. CoNLL-2003, named entity recognition (NER): https://www.aclweb.org/anthology/W03-0419